-If the majority of your studio information, documents & other resources stay in paper form, there is no way to take care of it within lesson.
+If the majority of your studio information, documents & other resources stay in paper form, there is no way to take care of it within lessons.
 Other than leaving the student.

 The effect of clutter

 I have a very small office that is packed to the gills with books, sheet music, games, and so much more.
-As a travel teacher, literally everything I use for teaching, planning & growing my studio is stored in this small room.
+When I was a travelling teacher, literally everything I use for teaching, planning & growing my studio was stored in this small room.

 To put this in perspective, you could fit a single bed in the room & not much else.
 (Oh how I dream of having a larger office space!)